hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 <!-- taken from https://git.gozer.hpcloud.net/cgit/hp/tripleo-ansible/tree/Troubleshooting.rst -->

-This topic describes known issues that you might encounter while updating.
+This document describes known issues that you might encounter while updating.
 To help you resolve these issues, we have provided possible solutions.

 * [Retrying failed actions](#retry)
 * [Node goes to ERROR state during rebuild](#nodeerror)